 August 18, 2014

-The Positively Safe program has developed a comprehensive training curriculum that facilitates cross-sector collaboration between domestic violence and HIV/AIDS fields.
-The Toolkit provides templates and guides for building effective partnerships between HIV/AIDS and domestic violence service providers.
-Additionally, service providers can use the Toolkit to access resources to raise awareness and educate communities on domestic violence, HIV/AIDS, and the intersection of the two issues.
+Positively Safe has developed a comprehensive training curriculum that facilitates cross-sector collaboration between the domestic violence and HIV/AIDS fields.
+The toolkit provides templates and guides for building effective partnerships between HIV/AIDS and domestic violence service providers.
+Additionally, service providers can use the toolkit to access resources to raise awareness and educate communities on domestic violence, HIV/AIDS, and the intersection of the two issues.

 Collaboration between care services is vital to best serve the community and to meet the varied needs of every individual.
-This Toolkit helps to make those collaborations possible.
+This toolkit helps to make those collaborations possible.
+Check it out!